 There are some interesting facts about Lille like it was Cultural Capital of Europe in 2004.
 Moreover the name “Lille” evolved from “L’Île”, meaning “island”.
 The French city originated on a tiny island in the river Deûle.

-Before you start exploring Lille I would recommend to purchase Lille’s City Pass for 24h or 48h.
+- Before you start exploring Lille I would recommend to purchase Lille’s City Pass for 24h or 48h.
 It’s a great way to save some money since entrance to museums, tourist sites and attractions, and public transportation are all included.
 The quickest way is to purchase it online.
-This is what I always do.
+This is what I also always do.

 Where to stay in Lille